Chongqing

-Administratively, it is one of the four municipalities under the direct administration of the central government of the People's Republic of China (the other three are Beijing, Shanghai, and Tianjin), and the only such municipality located deep inland.
-The municipality of Chongqing, roughly the size of Austria, includes the city of Chongqing as well as various discontiguous cities.
-Due to a classification technicality, Chongqing municipality can claim to be the largest city proper in the worldthough it does not have the world's largest urban area.
-Chongqing is the only city in China with a permanent population of over 30 million, however this number includes a large rural population.
-Chongqing is the fourth largest Chinese city by urban population, with urban population of 16.34 million as of the 2020 estimation, after Shanghai, Beijing and Shenzhen.
-According to the 2010 census, Chongqing is the most populous Chinese municipality, and also the largest direct-controlled municipality in China, containing 26 districts, eight counties, and four autonomous counties.
+Chongqing is a direct-administered municipality in Southwestern China.
+Chongqing is one of the four direct-administered municipalities under the Central People's Government, along with Beijing, Shanghai, and Tianjin.
+It is the only direct-administered municipality located deep inland.
+The municipality covers a large geographical area roughly the size of Austria, which includes several disjunct urban areas in addition to Chongqing proper.
+Due to its classification, the municipality of Chongqing is the largest city proper in the world by population, though it is not the most populous urban area.

-During the Republic of China (ROC) era, Chongqing served as its wartime capital during the Second Sino-Japanese War (1937–1945).
-The current municipality was separated from Sichuan province on 14 March 1997 to help develop the central and western parts of China.
+The municipality of Chongqing is the only Chinese city with a resident population of over 30 million; however, this number includes its large rural population.
+In 2020, Chongqing surpassed Shanghai as China's largest municipality by urban population; as of 2023, it had an urban population of 22.87 million.
+The municipality contains 26 districts, 8 counties, and 4 autonomous counties.
+The city served as the wartime capital for the Republic of China (ROC) during the Second Sino-Japanese War (1937–1945).
+On 14 March 1997, the current municipality was separated from the surrounding province of Sichuan, with the goal of furthering development in the central and western parts of the country.

-Chongqing has an extensive history and a rich culture.
-As one of China's National Central Cities, it serves as a financial center of the Sichuan Basin and the upstream Yangtze.
-It is a major manufacturing and transportation center; a July 2012 report by the Economist Intelligence Unit described it as one of China's "13 emerging megalopolises".
-Chongqing Jiangbei International Airport, a major aviation hub serving Chongqing metropolitan areas and Western China, is one of the top 50 busiest airports in the world, and the city's monorails system is the world's longest and busiest monorails system with the greatest number of stations (70).
-Chongqing is ranked as a Beta (global second-tier) city.
-Chongqing is also the headquarters of the Changan Automobile, one of the "Big Four" car manufacturers of China, and hosts more than 10 foreign consulates, making it the fifth major city to host more foreign representatives than any other city in China after Beijing, Shanghai, Guangzhou and Chengdu.

-Chongqing is one of the top 50 cities in the world by scientific research outputs as tracked by the Nature Index, and home to several notable universities, including Chongqing University, Southwest University, Chongqing University of Posts and Telecommunications, Southwest University of Political Science and Law, Chongqing Normal University, Sichuan International Studies University, Sichuan Fine Arts Institute and Chongqing University of Technology.
+Chongqing is one of China's national central cities.
+It is a connection in the Yangtze River Economic Belt and a base for the country's Belt and Road Initiative.
+Chongqing Jiangbei International Airport is the second-busiest airport in China, and is one of the top 50 busiest airports in the world.
+The city's monorail system is the world's longest and busiest, with 70 stations—the most of any system.
+Chongqing is classified as a Beta (second-tier global) city.
+It is the headquarters of the Changan Automobile, one of the "Big Four" car manufacturers in China.
+As of 2023, the city hosts 12 foreign representations, the fifth-most in China behind Beijing, Shanghai, Guangzhou, and Chengdu.
+It is one of the top 35 cities globally by scientific research output; the municipality is home to several notable universities, including Chongqing University, Southwest University, and Chongqing University of Posts and Telecommunications.